Having Great Sex After Giving Birth

 - Cunnilingus.
 Lay back and have your partner perform oral sex on you.
 This way, you don't have to worry about penetration.

-Will sex be the same?
+Will sex be the same after giving birth?

 Probably not.
 You might discover that what feels good during sex changes after you give birth.
 Before having a baby, you might've enjoyed g-spot stimulate, but now you might prefer clitoral orgasms.
 It's definitely possible to have a fantastic sex life after having kids, but it might require some creativity.

 Just acknowledge that sex is going to be different.
-Communication with your partner is also essential to ensuring your sex life is pleasurable.
+Communication with your partner is also essential to ensure your sex life is pleasurable.
 Don't be afraid to try out different positions until you find what works best for you.

 The bottom line is that you can still have an amazing sex life.
 But you'll need to wait at least six weeks after giving birth before you can safely attempt penetrative intercourse.
 Remember to take things slow and try out new sex positions to discover what works best for you.
 And rest assured that your vagina will return to normal over time!